redwoodjs/redwood/docs/docs/tutorial/chapter4/deployment.md

 ## Claiming Your App

-That gets our site online, but there's no way to watch what's happening, set ENV vars, re-deploy it, etc. To do that, you'll need to claim your app by creating an account at [https://grove.dev](https://grove.dev) In additional to the URL you opened above, the CLI also returned a URL to claim your account.
+That gets our site online, but there's no way to watch what's happening, set ENV vars, re-deploy it, etc. To do that, you'll need to claim your app by creating an account at [https://grove.dev](https://grove.dev) In addition to the URL you opened above, the CLI also returned a URL to claim your account.
 Follow that link and you'll be ready to go!

 ## Where are my blog posts?